daegalus/csrd/content.en/02-creating-your-character/06-equipment.md

 Although the types of items for sale vary greatly based on the setting, a few things are always present, like food, lodging, and clothing.
 However, these goods and services can span the price categories.
 For example, you can get an inexpensive meal, a moderately priced meal, an expensive meal, and so on.
 An inexpensive meal is light and probably not very nutritious.
 An expensive meal is available only in nice restaurants in certain locations.
 An exorbitant meal is probably a feast for a crowd, with the finest foods and drink available.

 Nightly lodging is similar, although the bottom end starts out worse.
-An inexpensive night’s lodging is probably a flea-ridden mat on the floor of a room filled with other lodgers.
+An inexpensive night's lodging is probably a flea-ridden mat on the floor of a room filled with other lodgers.
 Typical lodging (a private room with a decent bed) is probably in the moderately priced range.
 Very expensive lodging might be a suite of rooms with delicious meals and personal services (such as massages and grooming) included.

 Inexpensive clothing is just a step up from rags, but moderately priced clothing is decent enough.
-For a formal party, you’d want expensive clothing.
+For a formal party, you'd want expensive clothing.
 The very rich likely wear very expensive clothing most of the time, and exorbitant clothing (and jewelry) when they go to their elite galas.

 Other sorts of miscellaneous items can be found in the Genre chapter.